S2R2I-LIFE/RaspberryFluke/README.md

 The device runs on a Raspberry Pi Zero 2 W and displays results on an e-Paper display, making it useful for technicians deploying or troubleshooting network equipment in the field.

+This variation of the project has been refined for Juniper and Arista Networking devices while also including the original CDP capabilities.

 ---

 ## Why This Exists